MacDonald Manchester hotel review

 The buffet had the coveted fried egg, mushrooms and tomatoes, but not my beloved hash browns.

 However they made up for this with egg boiled to order, so we had egg soldiers.

-There was also s nice bread selection brought to our table, which was a nice change from run of the mill toast.
+There was also a nice bread selection brought to our table, which was a nice change from run of the mill toast.

 The rest of the buffet was by the by, some fruit, cereal, and yoghurt juice.
 But we certainly didn’t leave hungry.

-So overall, my review of the MacDonald Manchester hotel is positive.
+So overall, my MacDonald Manchester hotel review is positive.
 We had a really nice stay, but my only regret is that we didn’t get their earlier to make the most of the gym and spa facilities.